TrueNAS AppsTrueNAS Apps: Tutorials

 Accept the default web port 8384.
 Before changing ports, see Default Ports for a list of assigned port numbers.

-Select the certificate created for Syncthing from the Certificates dropdown list.
+If created, select the certificate for Syncthing from the Certificates dropdown list.
+For more information, see Network Settings below.

-Next, Click add to the right of Additional Storage to add the storage configuration settings for the data volume.
+Repeat for the /data1 storage volume.
+Click Add to the right of Additional Storage to show the storage settings.

 Securing the Syncthing Web UI